 Object detection is one of the most widely used algorithms in computer vision that assists in the classification and localization of target objects.
-While researching object detection, you will likely encounter terms such as, AP (Average Precision), mAP (Mean Average Precision), and IoU (Intersection over Union), all of which are object detection metrics that help build better-performing models.
-IoU is a common choice among state-of-the-art object detection algorithms, which we will focus on today.
+While researching object detection, you will likely encounter terms such as AP (Average Precision), mAP (Mean Average Precision), and IoU (Intersection over Union), all of which are object detection metrics that help build better-performing models.
+IoU is a common choice among state-of-the-art object detection tasks, which we will focus on today.

-In this article we will look through the following:
+In this article, we will look through the following:

 • Understanding IoU